with LED lighting and there is no air conditioning, in order to limit electricity usage.

 Brazil, South AmericaCristalino Lodge is perfect for those seeking both adventure and privacy.
 A nature lovers' paradise.1-leaf status

 Sri Lanka, AsiaAn eco-friendly luxury boutique hotel.
-Be immersed in ancient Sri Lankan culture in this stunning area, steeped in legend.3-leaf status
+Be immersed in ancient Sri Lankan culture.3-leaf status